campoy/justforfunc/22-perf/post.md

 ./mandelbrot  8.55s user 0.37s system 494% cpu 1.804 total
 ```

-It is much faster than before but still not nearly as fast as creating one goroutine per row.
+It is much faster than before but still not nearly as fast as creating one goroutine per column.

 The tracer shows that we still have some contention, and pprof quantifies it to 613ms.